0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 ---
-title: OpenVPN Server for AWS
+title: VPN Server - Powered by OpenVPN
-summary: OpenVPN Server with unlimited users.
+summary: VPN Server with unlimited users.
 ---

-# OpenVPN Server for AWS
+# VPN Server for AWS

 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://github.com/0x4447-office/0x4447_webpage_documentation/blob/master/docs/img/assets/openvpn.png?raw=true">

-Our OpenVPN server does not have limits on how many accounts or active connections you can have.
-The limits depend on the instance type that you select, rather than on arbitrary soft limits that you'll see with much of the competition.

-This means that the only limiting factor is the performance of the server itself.
-If your user starts to complain about a slow connection, or if you see the CPU time is above 75 percent, then just change the server to a bigger instance type to accommodate the new traffic and users.

-The setup also has built-in resilience.
-The EC2 Instance UserData takes in two environment variables: one for the Elastic IP ID, and the other for the EFS ID.
-If the first ID is present, the instance will always get the same IP address at boot time.
-If the EFS ID is present, we will mount that drive and keep the OpenVPN user database on it with all the `.ovpn` profiles files for your user.
-So, even if your instance is terminated, as long as you provide the same EFS ID at boot time, all data and OpenVPN configuration will be present.

-Secure your connection now.

 # 📍 Our Differentiating Factor

-We also want to let you know that this is not a regular product.
+We want to let you know that this is not a regular product.
 What we build for the marketplace is what we use ourselves on a day-to-day basis.
 One of our signature traits is that we hate repetitive tasks that can easily be automated.
 If we find something repetitive in the day-to-day use of our products, rest assured that we'll automate the repetition.

 Our goal is to provide you with the right kind of foundation for your company.